Independent service quality survey results

 We asked customers how likely they would be to recommend their provider’s branch services to friends and family.

-These results are from an independent survey carried out between January 2021 and December 2021 by Ipsos MORI as part of a regulatory requirement.
+These results are from an independent survey carried out between July 2021 and June 2022 by Ipsos as part of a regulatory requirement.

 Halifax has published this information at the request of the Competition and Markets Authority so you can compare the quality of service from personal current account providers.
 In providing this information, we are not giving you any advice or making any recommendation to you and we can only give you information about our own products and services.